jiajiagao1231/electrooptical-materials/README.md

 2. **Configure Parameters**
     - Click on the Wano icon to display the parameters (refer to Figure 2).

-    ### Title Configuration
+    ## Title Configuration
     - Click on the title box and name it (labeled as 1 in Figure 2).

-    ### Structure File Setup
+    ## Structure File Setup
-    - Click on the box next to "structure file type" under the "molecular structure" section (labeled as 2 in Figure 2).
-Default is xyz.
+    - Click on the box next to "Structure file type" under the "Molecular structure" section (labeled as 2 in Figure 2).
+Default is XYZ.
-    - Click on the box next to "structure file" under the "molecular structure" section (labeled as 3 in Figure 2).
+    - Click on the box next to "Structure file" under the "Molecular structure" section (labeled as 3 in Figure 2).
 Choose and upload the xyz file, or manually enter the file path.

 3. **Select Additional Parameters**
     - Configure the rest of the parameters under the following sections: